 The total cost of a crash with injuries can range from $25,500 to $4,500,000 and medical costs and productivity losses from crashes are over $99 billion.

 The best way to combat dangerous driving habits?
 Consistent driver coaching.
 Mangers should ask themselves, “Are my drivers receiving tickets?
 Speeding?
 Running stop signs?
 Veering on the road?”
-Driver coaching is proven to be the most valuable tool to eliminate these high-liability issues.
+Driver monitoring devices have proven to be the most valuable tool to eliminate these high-liability issues.

 In fact, a recent Teletrac Navman study* concluded that 40% of drivers change their behavior after their first safety warning.